By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Drug trafficking is not isolated to land.
 Plying the waters of both the Pacific and Atlantic coasts (and the famous San Blas Archipelago) are go-fast boats and drug-submarines transporting illicit materials between Panama and other Latin American countries.

-If you travel between Colombia and Panama by sea, consider the fact that your crew may be trafficking drugs.
+If you travel between Colombia and Panama by sea, it isn't unheard of that the crew may take drugs with them, too.
 Remember, you may pay the price for even being in the company of someone in possession of drugs.

 When traveling by boat or along the coastline, if you see any bales or wrapped packages floating in the sea or lying on remote beaches, avoid them at all costs.
 These are likely to be drugs ready for pick-up so do not touch them.